tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-bindings-storage-blob-output.md

 # <a name="javascript"></a>[JavaScript](#tab/javascript)

-A JavaScriptben a használatával `context.bindings.<name from function.json>`férhet hozzá a blob-adataihoz.
+A JavaScriptben a használatával férhet hozzá a blob-adataihoz `context.bindings.<name from function.json>` .

 # <a name="python"></a>[Python](#tab/python)